Many people have heard the term zombie salmon, but not many know that this odd term equals one of nature’s most impressive and intelligent designs.

 - Do not eat your catch raw

 - Always wash your hands with hot water and soap before and after handling the fish

 Do Zombie Salmon Smell Bad?

-Anglers who have caught live zombie salmon often describe the stench as a combination between spoiled fish and rotten tomatoes, sometimes mixed with a hint of fecal matter as well.
+Anglers who have caught live zombie salmon often describe the stench as a combination of spoiled fish and rotten tomatoes, sometimes mixed with a hint of fecal matter as well.